brianglass/anastasis/files/holy_fathers.md

 Tone 8.
 The wonderworking staff.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">The devout gathering of the Fathers, which was welded together against Eftyches, following and abiding by the teachings of the godlike Father, Cyril,<a href="#_ftn10" id="_ftnref10"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[10]</span></a> truly defined the Saviour with two undivided natures.</span>
+mso-bidi-font-size:10.0pt">The devout gathering of the Fathers, which was welded together against Eftyches, following and abiding by the teachings of the godlike Father, Cyril,<a href="#_ftn10" id="_ftnref10">[10]</a> truly defined the Saviour with two undivided natures.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">The three hundred and sixty<a href="#_ftn11" id="_ftnref11"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[11]</span></a> most devout men overthrew the error of Eftyches and the heresy of Severos when they said: We proclaim Christ in two essences, following the words of the blessed Cyril.</span>
+mso-bidi-font-size:10.0pt">The three hundred and sixty<a href="#_ftn11" id="_ftnref11">[11]</a> most devout men overthrew the error of Eftyches and the heresy of Severos when they said: We proclaim Christ in two essences, following the words of the blessed Cyril.</span>

 <span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt">Anyone who does not proclaim Christ, the Word of the Father, in the two natures and energies, let them be anathema; for the fourth Council of the Holy Fathers thus wisely laid down.
 Therefore let us all call them blessed.</span>